98Haeng/98Haeng/README.md

 ## My Introduce📗
 - My github name is @98Haeng.
 - Bachelor of Department of Management Information System in Myongji University
+- Since 2024, I started my career as an AI developer.

 ## Interest and Study
 - Data Analysis